 - It is for people in good physical health who are capable of carrying on a day outside with limited comfort.
 Shooting days are long with little time for rest.
 Of course, sometimes you can take a few hours off, but that will come at the expense of shooting or participating in classes.

-- Tuition fees – Gil’s rich experience and knowledge will be at your disposal throughout the journey, included as part of your tuition fees.
-From selecting the right hotels to arranging transportation.
-And if you have questions or concerns along the way, Gil will be there to offer guidance and support.
+- Tuition Fees: Gil’s rich experience and knowledge will be at your disposal throughout the journey, included as part of your tuition fees.
+This encompasses tasks such as selecting the right hotels and arranging transportation.
+Additionally, if you have any questions or concerns along the way, Gil will be there to offer guidance and support.

 - Receive valuable support and assistance from Gil before embarking on your adventure.

-- Please note that participants are responsible for their own expenses, such as flights, insurance, visas, lodging, meals and any other expenses.
+- Please note that participants are responsible for their own expenses, including flights, insurance, visas, lodging, meals, and any other related costs.

-- At least 3 participants are required for the workshop to start.
+- Please note that a minimum of 3 participants is required for the workshop to proceed.

-- For those that have signed up, you will receive confirmation from Gil as to when to commence getting travel arrangements in place
+- Once you have signed up, you will receive confirmation from Gil along with instructions on when to begin making your travel arrangements.

 CAN I CANCEL MY PARTICIPATION?
 WHAT ABOUT REFUNDS?

-- Yes you can and cancellation is fully refundable (minus bank transaction fees) if another person takes your place.
-Gil will do all in his power to find someone else to fill your spot, but if no one takes it.
-The fee will not be refunded.
+- Yes, you can cancel, and your refund will be issued (minus bank transaction fees) if another person takes your place.
+Gil will make every effort to find a replacement, but if no one does, the deposit fee will not be refunded.

-- In the event that Gil needs to cancel the trip due to unforeseen circumstances, you will be notified as soon as possible and receive a full refund.
-Gil will not be responsible for any additional expenses other than the workshop fee, such as flights, accommodation, visas, or travel insurance.
+- In the unlikely event that Gil needs to cancel the trip due to unforeseen circumstances, you will be promptly notified and receive a full refund.
+Please note that Gil will not be responsible for any additional expenses beyond the workshop fee, including flights, accommodation, visas, or travel insurance.

 PHOTOGRAPHY FROM HO CHI MINH